A-make/Custom-OpenAI-gym-environments/README.md

 # Custom OpenAI Gym environments

 Some custom environments for OpenAI gym.

+Custom environments:
+- `cartpole_swingup.py` is a modification of the original `cartpole.py`.
+Now the task is to swing-up the pole and optionally also balance after it swinging up.
+- `double_pendulum.py`is a modification of the original `acrobot.py`.
+Now actuation is applied to the fixed end joint rather than the center joint as it is in acrobot.
+The environment supports multiple tasks such as swing-up, balance, and swing-up + balance.

+Registered environments:
-Specifically, `CartPoleSwingUp-v0` has been created which is a modification of the original [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/).
+- `CartPoleSwingUp-v0` has been created which is a modification of the original [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/).
 This custom version includes having to swing the pole to the inverted state before balancing.

+Wrappers:
+- `acrobot_wrapper.py`: wraps the original `acrobot` environment to support new tasks such as balancing and swing-up + balance. acrobot alone only supports the swing-up task.

 For more information on creating custom environments, see [How to create new environments for Gym](docs/creating-environments.md).